omniscale/imposm3/docs/index.rst

 Limit to polygons
   It can limit imported geometries to polygons from GeoJSON.

-HStore support
+hstore support
   Don't know which tags you will be needing?
-Store all tags in an `HStore column <http://www.postgresql.org/docs/9.3/static/hstore.html>`_.
+Store all tags in an `hstore column <http://www.postgresql.org/docs/9.6/static/hstore.html>`_.

 Support